 In accordance with Title IX of the Education Amendments of 1972, Chapman University prohibits gender and sex-based discrimination in academic, educational, co-curricular, and athletic programs and activities.
 Title IX protects all people regardless of their gender or gender identity from sexual harassment and sexual violence, which are forms of sex discrimination.

-The policies regarding Title IX related matters are part of the University’s Harassment and Discrimination policy and Appendix Five of the Student Conduct Code which are accessible through the University website and as a PDF.
+The policies regarding Title IX related matters are part of the University’s Harassment and Discrimination policy and Appendix Five of the Student Conduct Code which are accessible through the University website.
 The University also has a webpage that is inclusive of Title IX related policies, reporting processes, resources, and programs.

 Chapman’s Annual Security report can be found on the Public Safety website under "Statistics".